Don’t jump in the content deep-end! Start with a proven process from Visual Content Agency’s content experts.

 #3 Review Competitors

 Lastly, take the time to understand the data in your research.
-If you are not currently tracking, measuring and maintaining a spreadsheet or monthly analysis of your digital efforts, we highly recommend incorporating this into your Visual Content Strategy.
+If you are not currently tracking, measuring, and maintaining a spreadsheet or monthly analysis of your digital efforts, we highly recommend incorporating this into your Visual Content Strategy.
 These benchmarks are called key point indicators (KPIs).
 Top KPIs on social media are: .
-Performance data is essential to enhancing your content strategy.
+Performance data is essential to enhance your content strategy.
 Remember this: Every day, month & year mean something online.
-Knowing how your content performs is essential to adding more value and budget to creative initiatives annually!
+Knowing how your content performs is essential to add more value and budget to creative initiatives annually!

 Want to learn more & meet wonderful content experts at the same time?
 Join our “Build Your Visual Brand’ Facebook Group, here.